 Implementation selection: resonators and resonator banks come in Swift and C++ implementations, for direct performance comparison.

-Update heuristic: The resonator banks offer three update functions:
+Update model: The resonator banks offer two update models (for the non-vectorized implementation):

 • Sequential: calls the update function for each resonator sequentially